Working with User Notifications

 Prior to iOS 10, user notifications are plain and simple.
 No rich graphics or media.
 It is just in text format.
 Depending on the user's context, the notification can appear on the lock screen or home screen.
 If the user misses any of the notifications, they can bring up the Notification Center to reveal all pending notifications.

 Since the release of iOS 10, Apple has revamped the notification system to support user notifications in rich content and custom notification UI.
 By rich content, it means you can include static images, animated GIFs, videos, and audios in the notifications.
-Figure 30-2 gives you an idea of the new notifications.
+Figure 29-2 gives you an idea of rich content notifications.

 You may have heard of push notifications, which have been widely adopted in messaging apps.
 Actually, user notifications can be classified into two types: local notifications and remote notifications.
 Local notifications are triggered by the application itself and contained on the user's device.
 For example, a location-based application will send users a notification when they are in a particular area.
 Or a to-do list app displays a notification when an item is close to the due date.